pkesseli/refactoring-synthesis/ase-rebuttal.md

 # Reviewer B
 ## Comment 4 (Motivation for our approaches)
 We formulate the automatic deprecation refactoring problem as a program synthesis problem.
 In this context, the specification is the original call expression and the related deprecation comments.
-Component-based synthesis methods, particularly those inspired by Counterexample-Guided Inductive Synthesis (CEGIS), have achieved great success (...citations).
+Component-based synthesis methods, particularly those inspired by Counterexample-Guided Inductive Synthesis (CEGIS), have achieved great success.
 We believe that those approaches are particularly relevant to our problem of quantifying the usefulness of deprecation comments, since the code hints in those comments can be used to construct a component library.

 On the other hand, LLMs have shown great advances in code generation and general software engineering tasks.
 Investigating the impact of including deprecation comments in the prompt is intriguing.
 We believe our exploration could provide insights into how these comments enhance or influence the performance of LLMs in generating appropriate code transformations.